 (b) may provide that any act or thing done must be done with the approval or to the satisfaction of a specified person or class of persons and may confer a discretionary authority.

-[Section 36 amended by No. 3 of 2015 s.
+[Section 36 amended: No. 3 of 2015 s.
 11.]

 37. Review of this Act